X3nX3n/Ethereum-OffChain-Storage/README.md

 ### Authorization:

-Our code is fortified with the [Authorize] attribute.
+This code is fortified with the [Authorize] attribute.
 This denotes that certain controller methods demand authorization.
 Essentially, before granting access, the system ensures that any incoming request is authenticated.

 #### Process:
 - A user dispatches a request to our server carrying an 'Authorization' header embedding the token (typically, this is a JWT or a Bearer token).